 Travel’s not all about foreign countries, and although I try to see as much of my own country as I can, there’s one area that I’ve missed so far – the north-east of England.
 But this year I’ll be trying to remedy that, starting off with a weekend in Newcastle for the Traverse travel blogging conference in February.
 Then later in the year I’ll be heading even further north where we’re renting a house up on the Northumberland coast for a family trip.
 We’ll be just across the water from Holy Island and Lindesfarne Priory, and am hoping to get some great photos of the area’s stunning beaches, ruins and castles.

 Miami and the Florida Keys

 After a fantastic road trip around the southwest USA last year, this April I’ll be heading Stateside again.
 First I will be back in Las Vegas for a week, where while my husband works at a conference I’ll be showing friends the sights and searching out the more quirky things to do.
-Then we fly on to Miami and spend a few days in the city, checking out the Art Deco buildings and the beautiful people on South Beach.
-I’ll then be ticking the Everglades off my US National Park wishlist before heading south into the Florida Keys for a few days of relaxation and cocktails in the laid-back beach town of Key West.
+Then we will fly on to Miami and spend a few days in the city, checking out the Art Deco buildings and the beautiful people on South Beach.
+I’ll then I hope to tick the Everglades off my US National Park wishlist before heading south into the Florida Keys for a few days of relaxation and cocktails in the laid-back beach town of Key West.